thephpleague/omnipay/README.md

 If you believe you have found a bug, please report it using the GitHub issue tracker for the appropriate package, or better yet, fork the library and submit a pull request.

+## Security
+If you discover any security related issues, please email kayladnls@gmail.com instead of using the issue tracker.

 ## Feedback

 **Please provide feedback!** We want to make this library useful in as many projects as possible.